danschlz/danschulz.github.io/books.md

 - Caesar, _The Civil War_
 - Goldsworthy, _Caesar: Life of a Colossus_
 - Roberts, _Napoleon: A Life_
+- Perlstein
-- Perlstein, _Before the Storm: Barry Goldwater and the Unmaking of the American Consensus_
+	- _Before the Storm: Barry Goldwater and the Unmaking of the American Consensus_
+	- _Nixonland: The Rise of a President and the Fracturing of America_
 - Caro
 	- _The Path to Power_
 	- _Means of Ascent_